marcopaglio/BookingApp/README.md

 - *disable Windows security Memory Integrity*.

-  > Attention :exclamation:: This is a very bad thing to do because the Memory integrity feature is stated to *prevent injection attacks into virtualization-based security processes*.
+  > Attention :bangbang:: This is a very bad thing to do because the Memory integrity feature is stated to *prevent injection attacks into virtualization-based security processes*.
 Unfortunately, this is require in order to enable AVX/AVX2 instructions in VMs.

   You can find it on **Settings** > **Windows Security** > **Device security** > **Core isolation details** > **Memory integrity**.
 As soon as turned this feature off, restart your machine to allow Windows to apply the change.

 If everything went right, your VM should now support AVX/AVX2 instructions as well as the host machine.
 You can make this check running the [previous section](#is-your-machine-compatible) instructions on the OS installed on your VM.
 If you're using VirtualBox you can make this check earlier by looking at the below right side of your running VM: there must be an icon like ![a chip with a V letter inside](/../screenshots/screenshot-chip-icon.png?raw=true "V chip icon").
 Instead, if you see an icon like ![a turtle with a V letter inside](/../screenshots/screenshot-turtle-icon.png?raw=true "V turtle icon"), it means that hypervisor is still running (and the virtualization is slower, just like a turtle) then AVX/AVX2 core instructions will be not supported.

-> N.B: It is really recommended to revert all the changes here described as soon as you no longer have to use the VM.
+> Attention :bangbang:: It is really recommended to revert all the changes here described as soon as you no longer have to use the VM.

 ### What else?